cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 way to sort interactively, as `pretty` may be piped from a command in "follow" mode.
 The sub-command will add a group separator line, `---`, at the end of each sorted group.
-The size of the grouping can be configured via the `--sorting-group-size` flag, as illustrated in the following example:
+The size of the grouping can be configured via the `--sorting-group-size` flag (default: 1000), as illustrated in the following example:

 ``` sh
 $ kubectl logs cluster-example-1 | kubectl cnpg logs pretty --sorting-group-size=3